 I’m going out on a limb a bit, But I feel any road-driven normally aspirated 993 (Carrera) that has been used exclusively for street driving and an occasional club auto-cross should not need any internal engine work beyond replacement valve lifter cartridges until well beyond 150,000 miles.
 At this point and over the last 27 years some owners have managed to run their cars up in excess of 200,000 miles of use without issue.
 This suggests the need for internal engine work on a street-driven car should always be suspect and the need validated by multiple persons via multiple diagnostic methods.

 Oil Leaks. - At some point in your car's life, it will leak oil.
-The 993/964 engine is oil-cooled and lubricated and the engine itself, unlike others is a vast assemblage of heads, cylinders, case haves, valve covers, oil coolers, and the oil tank, and the list goes on.
+The 993/964 engine is oil-cooled and lubricated and the engine itself, unlike other cars is a vast assemblage of heads, cylinders, case haves, valve covers, oil coolers, and the oil tank, and the list goes on.
 One can spend a lot of time and money chasing minor oil leaks an expense that contributes little to the driving enjoyment of these cars.
-In my book, the main reason to fix an oil leak is that it is dripping on the floor and that bothers you or it is dripping on the exhaust and smells bad.
-Small leaks other than these or oil wetness on the engine case are best not bothered with.
+In my book, the main reason to fix an oil leak is that it is dripping on the floor and that bothers you or it is dripping on the exhaust and smells bad and the issue returns immediately after cleaning the engine's exhaust as described below.
+Small leaks other than these or oil wetness on the engine case are not material issues and may be best not bothered with.

 Valve Covers: